Where to Stay in the Faroe Islands: From Turf Houses to Boutique Hotels

 Literally a five-minute walk from the airport, Hotel Vágar is the place to stay if you want to be close to the airport for your flight early in the morning or if you have a late arrival and just want to crash when you get to the Faroes.

 The rooms are bright, clean, and spacious, with wooden floors and TVs in every room.
-All rooms come with their own private bathroom, and some are ‘suite’-
+All rooms come with their own private bathroom, and some are suite-syle with a separate area for sitting and spreading out.

 Check out Hotel Vágar’s reviews, photos, availability and prices here